ghb24/NECI_STABLE/docs/neci/input/calc.rst

     This gives the time in minutes before exiting out of the MC run, potentially writing a popsfile, then exiting.
 This should be more reliable than the watchdog script.
 This will work for both FCIMC and CCMC.

+**TARGETGROWRATE** [TargetGrowRate]
+    Default = 0

+    This gives the target growth rate for the FCIQMC algorithm once we have entered variable shift.
+    Default is 0, so that there is no net growth of walkers.
+Since this only affects once in variable shift, it has the potential to quite quickly run out of memory.
+The best idea is to start with a large number of specified walkers, and use CHANGEVARS facility to move into variable shift from the beginning.

 INITIATOR OPTIONS
 -----------------